Stephen Anderson (bowls)

-Stephen Anderson (born 1958) is a former Australian international lawn bowler.
+Stephen Anderson (born 30 January 1958) is an Australian former international lawn bowler.

 Bowls career

 In the 1996 World Outdoor Bowls Championship he won two bronze medals in the triples and fours.

 He also won a silver medal in the fours with Ian Taylor, Robert Ball and Steve Srhoy at the 1994 Commonwealth Games in Victoria.

-He won four medals at the 1993 and 1995 Asia Pacific Bowls Championships including double gold in the triples and fours, in Victoria, Canada.
+Anderson won four medals at the 1993 and 1995 Asia Pacific Bowls Championships including double gold in the triples and fours, in Victoria, Canada.